 Varieties of Shrimp Plants

 There are hundreds of species of Justicia shrubs all over the world.
 The J. brandegeana species is originally from Mexico and has been popularized as a landscape plant through the southern United States.
 Although there is some confusion surrounding the naming of this plant, as long as you ask for a Justicia brandegeana, you'll be getting the right plant.

 They are vulnerable to aphids and spider mites, so look for symptoms of infestation and treat immediately.
-Older plants are more brittle also, so be careful not to break stems (unless you're pruning).
+Older plants are more brittle also, so you must be careful not to break stems unless you're pruning.

 As a last note, there is some conflicting information out there about their temperature sensitivity.
 Personally, I have found that they are sensitive to temperature and will yellow or brown in temperatures below about 55˚F, especially in arid conditions.